Don Juan (poem): Canto VI

 The seraglio.
 The sultan and the sultana retire for the evening, and Don Juan, still dressed as the woman "Juanna", is taken to the crowded harem, where the odalisques reside.
 Juanna must share a couch with Dudù, a pretty seventeen-year-old girl.
 When asked his name, Don Juan calls himself "Juanna".
 The narrator tells that Dudù is a "kind of sleepy Venus ... very fit to murder sleep....
 Her talents were of the more silent class ... pensive...."
 Dudù gives Juanna a chaste kiss and undresses.

 At three o'clock in the morning, whilst the harem sleep, Dudù screams and awakens agitated, whilst the snoring Juanna continues asleep.
 The odalisques ask the reason for her screams, and Dudù relates a sexually suggestive dream, of being in a wood, like Dante, of dislodging a golden apple that tenaciously clings to the bough, of almost biting that forbidden fruit, when a bee flies out from the apple and stings her to the heart.
 The matron of the seraglio decides to place Juanna with another odalisque, but Dudù begs to keep her as companion in her couch.
 The narrator Byron does not know why Dudù screamed whilst asleep.

 In the morning, the sultana Gulbeyaz asks Baba to tell her how Don Juan, as "Juanna", passed the night at the harem.
-Baba tells of Juana's night, but omits details about Dudù and her dream.
+Baba tells of Juanna's night, but omits details about Dudù and her dream.
 Suspicious, the sultana becomes jealous and then enraged, and instructs Baba to kill Dudù and Juan in the usual manner, by drowning.
 The eunuch pleads with the sultana that killing Don Juan will not cure what ails her; Gulbeyaz then summons Dudù and Juan.
 Before canto VI concludes, the narrator Byron explains that the "Muse will take a little touch at warfare."